GarageGames/Torque3D-Wiki/Project-Manager.md

 </entries>
 ```

 If you wanted to add your own optional modules you may add them to the `<entry type="modules">` section.
+Just follow the same pattern as with the other modules there.
+And if your module requires a variable to point to a directory then just include the `path` attribute with its name.

+Behind the scenes all the *Project Manager* is doing is modifying your project's `project.conf` file just as you would manually do.

 ## Related Pages
 [Project Manager Archive](Project-Manager-Archive)